To REPORT a lost or found pet, please call 610-373-8830 and please listen for the prompts, or please email the following information:

 - Contact all animal shelters (see below for list) and veterinarians including emergency animal hospitals in your area and surrounding areas.

 - If unable to keep the animal, bring the animal to your local shelter where they can provide food and shelter for him or her.
+The ARL services stray animals found in these municipalities in Berks County.
+If your municipality is not listed, please contact your local municipal officials or police to find out where you should take the stray animal.

 - Take the animal to your local shelter or veterinarian to be scanned for a microchip.